 Mostly because it was unbearably hot and dusty while we were there, our two days in Vang Vieng were the most uncomfortable I felt through the entire trip.
 I’m sure there is more to the town and surrounding area that we missed out on, simply because we were feeling too crappy to get outside.

 Legend Hotel, Luang Prabang

-Our highest end accommodation during the Intrepid tour, and fortunately our longest stay at 3 nights.
-Clean and cozy rooms with friendly staff.
+This was our highest end accommodation during the Intrepid tour, and fortunately our longest stay at 3 nights.
+It featured clean and cozy rooms with friendly staff.
 We used the laundry service here which was reasonably priced at 15,000 kip per kilogram.

 Siam Champs Elyseesi Hotel, Bangkok